csev/breadboard/readme.md

 ### Dependencies

 * [Node](http://nodejs.org/) `brew install node`
-* [Bower](http://bower.io/) `npm install -g bower`

-We use npm to install the developer tools, and bower to manage the javascript libraries:
+We use npm to install the developer tools and manage dependencies:

 ```
   npm install
-  bower install
 ```

 ### Building the library